anietieasuquo/one-line-story/README.md

 ## Room for improvement
 - It goes without saying the UI/UX could be improved.
 - The frontend should be responsive.
+I used Bootstrap for the UI, so it's simply a matter of adding the appropriate classes.
+But frankly, I didn't have the time to do it.
 - Also, there should be tests for both the frontend and backend.
 - There should be an end-to-end encryption for the websocket connection.
 - There should be authentication between the frontend and backend.